Welcome to the Course Creators Academy own_icon

 • In many cases, the self-hosting platform will not take any commission fees on each sale, meaning that the whole profit of the sale is for you (except credit card fees, which also apply in marketplaces)

-• There are no affiliates commissions involved unless you decide to run your own affiliate program, bringing you new students
+• There are no affiliate commissions involved unless you decide to run your own affiliate program, bringing you new students

 • You can sell your courses from your own web domain, like yoga-instructor.com for example, but you can also use a self-hosting platform subdomain like yoga-instructor.onlinecoursehost.com